15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 1. WALK THE FAMOUS CITY WALLS (Top things to do in Dubrovnik Old Town)

-If you’ve done even the tiniest bit of research, I’m sure you know all about walking the walls and in no exaggeration, it really is one of the best things to do in Dubrovnik Old Town, the views of the UNESCO World Heritage Site and coastline are just unbeatable from this vantage point!
+If you’ve researched a little, I’m sure you’re aware that you can walk the town’s magnificent and ancient walls that you see on every Croatia postcard and in no exaggeration, it really is one of the best things to do in Dubrovnik Old Town, the views of the UNESCO World Heritage Site and coastline are simply unbeatable from this vantage point!

-It’s so good, I’ve actually walked it twice and my favourite experience was in the late afternoon, at this time you get the most beautiful golden light over the rooftops and there’s hardly any crowds – see my people-free shots below for evidence, which were taken with my tripod in September!
+I’ve actually walked the walls on two trips and my favourite experience was in the late afternoon, at this time you’ll witness the most beautiful golden light over the rooftops without the intensity of the hot mid-day sun and there’s barely any crowds later on – see my people-free shots below, which were taken with my tripod in September!

-You can enter at Ploce or Pile Gate, but I recommend the latter, as you end the circular walk at Sv.Petar bar, which is a lovely spot for a drink, and you’ll need it after all that posing (or maybe that’s just me), but either way, it will take you a couple of hours, and your phone will be full of orange and blue by the time you’ve finished!
+There’s two entry points, Ploce or Pile Gate, but I recommend the latter, as you end the circular walk at Sv.Petar bar, which is a lovely spot for a drink, and you’ll need it after all that posing and gazing across the Adriatic – don’t miss Bokar Fortress ‘watch tower’!
+Either way, it will take you a couple of hours, and your phone will be full of orange and blue skylines by the time you arrive back on the Stradun!

 Woman in white dress overlooking Dubrovnik rooftops from the city walls – best things to do in Dubrovnik Old Town.